maxhardt/data-modeling-with-postgres/README.md

-# Sparkify ETL for analytics
+# ETL and Dimensional Modeling with PostgreSQL

 This application processes data for the fictional Sparkify music streaming startup.